Latvia is a European crossroads point between the West

 Statistics have shown that so called 'non-Latvian' or 'Russian-

 speaking' population is far from being monolith.
-Even "pure" Russian
+Even "pure"

 population seems to have only two things in common - the language and